This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Urinary Tract Infection In Men
+Urinary Tract Infection in Men

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 A urinary tract infection (UTI) is caused by bacteria that get inside your urinary tract.
+Most bacteria that enter your urinary tract come out when you urinate.
+If the bacteria stay in your urinary tract, you may get an infection.
 Your urinary tract includes your kidneys, ureters, bladder, and urethra.
 Urine is made in your kidneys, and it flows from the ureters to the bladder.
 Urine leaves the bladder through the urethra.
 A UTI is more common in your lower urinary tract, which includes your bladder and urethra.

-- Urinary tract medicines: These decrease pain and burning when you urinate.
+- Medicines may be given to decrease pain and burning when you urinate.
 They will also help decrease the feeling that you need to urinate often.
 These medicines will make your urine orange or red.

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider as directed:
+Follow up with your doctor as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-Learn more about Urinary Tract Infection In Men (Discharge Care)
+Learn more about Urinary Tract Infection in Men (Discharge Care)

-- Nonspecific Urethritis In Men
+- Nonspecific Urethritis in Men

-- Urinary Tract Infection In Children
+- Urinary Tract Infection in Children

-- Urinary Tract Infection In Men
+- Urinary Tract Infection in Men

-- Urinary Tract Infection In Women
+- Urinary Tract Infection in Women